 - Lost orders or order errors due to manual entry

 Using software to manage your ordering process can decrease order errors, substantially reduce lead times, keep departments aligned and create satisfied, happy customers.
 An automated system will route order details from one department to the next, keeping all departments aligned and informed.
 The benefits are endless:

 - Eliminating manual entry

 - Converting purchase orders automatically to sales orders

 - Increasing speed and accuracy of large batch orders

-3. Streamline Operations from Order Entry to Production
+3. Lead Time Reduction Strategy #3 – Streamline Operations from Order Entry to Production

 Do you have bottlenecks that slow down production?
 Are your employees given clear direction and do they understand the metrics behind the success of their departments?
 Is everyone working on continuous improvement efforts?
 Operational excellence is something every organization should strive for.
 Here are a few areas you should consider when trying to reduce lead times: